killera/killera.github.com/_posts/testing/2013-12-23-using-matplotlib-to-analyse-locust-performance-test-results.md

 ![image](http://killera.github.io/assets/images/locust-requests-csv.png)

-The data is not so visible, and if we want to have a intuitional overview for all the response time, we still need to do some extra work such as sorting.
+The data is not very visible, and if we want to have a intuitional overview for all the response time, we still need to do some extra work such as sorting.

 Why don't we generate a chart once this report generated?
 Let's try how to do it by matplotlib with the following requirements: